Fair Class-Incremental Learning using Sample Weighting: Conclusion

 \section{Conclusion}

 We proposed \method{}, a fairness-aware sample weighting algorithm for class-incremental learning.
 Unlike conventional class-incremental learning, we demonstrated how training with all the current task data using equal weights may result in unfair catastrophic forgetting.
 We theoretically showed that the average gradient vector of the current task data should not oppose the average gradient vector of a sensitive group to avoid unfair forgetting.
 We then proposed \method{} as a solution to adjust the average gradient vector of the current task data, thereby achieving better accuracy-fairness tradeoff results. \method{} supports various group fairness measures by converting the optimization problem into a linear program.
 In our experiments, \method{} consistently outperformed baselines in fairness while maintaining comparable accuracy across diverse datasets from various domains.
-Future work includes generalizing to multiple sensitive attributes, exploring strategies to further reduce computational overhead, and possible strategies of \method{} when data drift occurs (see Sec.~\ref{appendix:future_work} for details).
+Future work includes generalizing to multiple sensitive attributes, exploring strategies to further reduce computational overhead, and possible strategies of \method{} when data drift occurs.
+Further discussion and analysis of these future directions are provided in Sec.~\refappendix{appendix:future_work}.

-\paragraph{Limitations} Improving fairness inevitably results in a decrease in accuracy.
-Despite this limitation, \method{} effectively minimizes the accuracy drop and achieves the best accuracy-fairness tradeoff among all evaluated approaches (see Sec.~\ref{appendix:tradeoff} for details).
-Next, our theoretical analysis relies on a first-order Taylor approximation, which may introduce approximation errors.
-However, our empirical analysis demonstrates that this error rapidly diminishes with training epochs, indicating that our method effectively mitigates approximation inaccuracies over time (see Sec.~\ref{subsec:apx_error} for details).
+\paragraph{Limitations} Efforts to improve fairness inevitably result in a decrease in accuracy.
+Despite this inherent trade-off, \method{} effectively minimizes the accuracy drop and achieves the best accuracy-fairness tradeoff among all other evaluated approaches (see Sec.~\ref{subsec:expresults} and ~\refappendix{appendix:tradeoff} for more details).
+Additionally, our theoretical analysis relies on a first-order Taylor approximation, which may introduce approximation errors.
+While higher-order Taylor approximations could theoretically yield more accurate results, they render the optimization problem non-convex and NP-hard.
+Empirical analysis further demonstrates that the approximation error diminishes rapidly over training epochs, indicating that our method effectively mitigates approximation inaccuracies introduced by the approximation over time (see Sec.~\ref{appendix:higher_order_approximation} and ~\refappendix{appendix:apx_error} for more details, respectively).